• Skip to primary navigation

 The Gibbon Experience Laos - photo by A Social Nomad

 Sarah from A Social Nomad: deep in the Nam Kan National Park of Northern Laos, there is an amazing adventure waiting for you: the Gibbon Experience.
-The only way to enter this National Park in Laos is with an NGO called the Gibbon Experience.

-This incredible organization employs local people and protects both the Nam Kan National Park and the critically endangered Laos black gibbon which resides here.
-This isn’t a cheap place to visit, you’ll pay around US$100 a day to visit, which is a LOT of money in Laos, but it’s well worth it.
+This isn’t a cheap place to visit, you’ll pay around US$100 a day to visit, which is a LOT of money in Laos, but it's well worth it.

 You’ll enter the Nam Kan National Park from the Northern Laos town of Huay Xai (so instead of immediately hopping on the slow boat to Luang Prabang you could first do the Gibbon Experience and then head south) and take a truck deep into the park for 90 minutes.